 The Ground Story Active Use shall have a minimum Ground Story Active Use Depth and View Depth from the front of the Building as set forth in Table 3-2.

-A minimum of 70% of the length of the exterior ground floor façade facing any public street must be comprised of ground story active uses, as defined in §9.4.
+A minimum of 70% of the length of the exterior ground floor Façade facing any public Street must be comprised of Ground Story Active Uses, as defined in §9.4.
 For corner lots, both primary and secondary street-facing facades are subject to this requirement.

 Both the Ground Story and one upper story containing a Commercial Use shall have at least 80% of their Gross Floor Area dedicated to the Commercial Uses rather than lobbies, circulation areas, mechanical rooms, storage not serving either Commercial Use, or other spaces not primarily serving one of the Commercial Uses.
 No more than 5% of the Gross Floor Area of either floor may be dedicated to storage not serving either Commercial Use.